Research Project Descriptions

 Project Goals:

-The devices we propose to implement are low-power-consumption microcantilevers based on single-crystal relaxor ferroelectrics.
-Our aim is to utilize the large electromechanical coupling efficiency and high sensitivity of lead zinc niobate (PZN-PT) and lead-magnesium niobate (PMN-PT) film piezos to develop valve actuation, pumping drives at low-voltages (below 10V) and low-power consumption, and chemical sensors.
+The devices we propose to implement are low-power-consumption microvalves and microsensors based on single-crystal relaxor ferroelectrics.
+Our aim is to utilize the large electromechanical coupling efficiency and high sensitivity of lead zinc niobate (PZN-PT) and lead-magnesium niobate (PMN-PT) film piezos to develop valve actuation, pumping drives at low-voltages (below 10V) and low-power consumption, and biosensors.

 Graduate Students: Jae Yoong Cho (EECS)